JhouLab/DigitalStereotaxAdapter/README.md

 IMPORTANT: the 6" caliper linked above comes in several varieties.
 You MUST get the 6" model (not 8") in BLACK (not red or silver).
 It has a black plastic body, with red/yellow/blue buttons.
-Do NOT buy any of the steel models, as the caliper body/jaws need to be cut in step 3.6 below, and the metal ones are vastly harder to cut.
+Do NOT buy any of the steel models, as the caliper body/jaws need to be cut later (see step 3.6 below), and the metal ones are vastly harder to cut.

 ## Step 2: Print AP axis parts